sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 [The Brilliant Randomness of Everyday life](http://www.amazon.com/Luck-Brilliant-Randomness-Everyday-Life/dp/0822957558):
 ```
 To be sure, given our natural human commitment to the idea that we live in a rational world, we are inclined to think that there is always an ultimate reason. ...
 All of this is perfectly natural but also totally futile.
-The only ultimate rational attitude is to sit lossely in the saddle of life and come to terms with the idea of chance as such.
+The only ultimate rational attitude is to sit loosely in the saddle of life and come to terms with the idea of chance as such.
 ```

 ### 10. You Should Be a Reluctant Seller